 Mark Patterson was elected to the Phantom Regiment Board of Directors in 1994.
 He became treasurer in 1995 and, with the exception of a couple years in the late 1990s, held that position until July 2019, when he chose to step down from the officer role.
+He remains a member of the finance committee.

 He is a Certified Public Accountant with KraftCPAs, PLLC, and has been in public accounting with various firms since 1984.